merlinmann/taskpaper-config/Introduction.md

     // TODO Why I like and often recommend TaskPaper
     - who this probably is and isn't for
 - First Steps
-    - get the Mac app // TODO link
+    - get the Mac app // TODO link to Mac app
-    - read about getting started // TODO link
+    - read about getting started // TODO link to Getting Started
     - pick a way to sync between devices
 - Learn these key commands[^1] <!-- TODO look up O'Reilly conventions for formatting commands -->
     - "Tag with…Done" - **`CMD-D`**